oktaytuncay/Kubernetes/kubernetes.md

 This can be seen when we try to list the replica sets using `kubectl get replicasets` command.

-##### Rollback
+### Rollback

 Say, for instance, once we upgrade our application, we realize something wrong with the new version of the application.
-Wo we would like to rollback application.
+Wo we would like to rollback the application.

-Kubernetes deployment allow us to rollback to previous version.
+Kubernetes deployment allows us to rollback to the previous version.
 To undo a change, we can run the following command.

 ```bash
 kubectl rollout undo deployment/myapp-deployment
 ```

 The deployment will then destroy the pods in the new replica set and bring the older version up.
-And our application is back to it's older format.
+And our application is back to its older format.

-###### Creating a deployment and checking the rollout status and history
+#### Rollout status and history

 ```bash
 % kubectl create deployment nginx --image=nginx:1.16